 You can apply in a language that you understand!
 The website is only available in Spanish and English, but you can call your local agency and complete the process in your preferred language.

-Wisconsin Department of Health Services (DHS) provides news to keep members up to date on what’s happening related to FoodShare and P-EBT benefits.
+Wisconsin Department of Health Services (DHS) and Center for Budget and Policy are providing news to keep members up to date on what’s happening related to FoodShare, SNAP, healthcare and P-EBT benefits.